 Clostridium DifficileEnteritis can be cured with a fecal transplant.

 To repair theirintestinal microbiomes, people with the hospital-acquired diseases Clostridiumdifficile enteritis (C. diff.) have begun to get excrement transplants fromhealthy people.
 This startling yet highly effective treatment has beendemonstrated to be more than 90% efficient in healing individuals with C.diff., an antibiotic-resistant bacteria.
 Fecal transplants are particularlyeffective because they instantly restore beneficial bacteria into the colon.It's like taking the most potent probiotic on the planet.

-Athlete Gut Check
+Gut Check for Athletes

-Many of these findings about the gut microbiome are shocking and unexpected, but this next part is not.
-How do you promote and maintain a healthy gut?
-How do you create and nurture a stable and diverse community of intestinal microbes?
-It's simple:Eat healthy and exercise.
-Consume an array of fiber from a diet rich in vegetables, fruits, whole grains and pulses (beans and lentils), which are rich in "prebiotic" fiber.
-This is a type of dietary fiber that escapes digestion in the small intestine but is fermented by the types of bacteria you want to have hanging around in your colon.
-You can also take a supplemental probiotic and consume fermented dairy products such as yogurt and kefir (unsweetened of course).
+Many of these gutmicrobiome discoveries are stunning and unexpected, however, the next section isnot.
+How do you encourage and preserve gut health?
+How do you establish andmaintain a diverse and stable population of gut microbes?
+It's straightforward:Eat well and get some exercise.
+Consume a variety of fiber-rich foods such asfruits, vegetables, whole grains, and pulses (beans and lentils), which arehigh in "prebiotic" fiber.
+This is a form of dietary fiber that passesthrough the small intestine without being digested but is fermented by thebacteria you want in your colon.
+You can also take a probiotic supplement andeat fermented dairy products like yogurt and kefir (unsweetened).